Our mobile friendly website www.toursingreece.info

 Appropriate clothing is required for everybody that visits the monasteries.

-Departures & prices
+Departures and prices

 THE ABOVE PRICES INCLUDE:

-– transportation in modern, air conditioned buses
+– transportation on air-conditioned buses

-– Pick up/drop off from your hotel or near it (See the list of hotels in the footer of this website).
+– Pick up/drop off near your hotel (See the list on the footer of this site).

 – Services of the professional tour guide all along the tour.

-– All taxes except the hotel night tax of 1.50 € (in 3* hotel) – 3.00 € per room, per night(in 4*star hotel)
+– All taxes except the hotel tax of 1.50 € (in 3*) & 3.00 € (in 4*) per room, per night.

 Copied from a client’s blog:

 The tour which I joined was organized by G.O.
 TOURS.
-However I did not book through their website.
+However, I did not book through their website.
 I booked it through ASTORIA TRAVEL

 After browsing through the web, I found that ASTORIA TRAVEL offers the cheapest tour packages in Athens.
-Initially I was quite skeptical.
-How can this tour agent offer such a low price compared to the other travel companies.
+Initially, I was quite skeptical.
+How can this tour agent offer such a low price compared to the other travel companies?
 Is this a scam?
 Well, it was not a scam and the complimentary arrival transfer was true.
 I even booked my first two nights in Athens at Hotel Arethusa in Syntagma at a very cheap price through ASTORIA TRAVEL.
 Read more in the testimonials section…

-* The modern Village of Delphi
+* The modern Village of Delphi.

-* The sanctuary ofApollo and Oracle of Delphi
+* The sanctuary with the temple of Apollo and the Oracle of Delphi.

 ORACLE OF APOLLO in DELPHI-the centre of the universe

 According to the myth, Zeus released two eagles.
 One flew east and the other one west.
-They met over Delphi, determining that the centre of the world was there.
-A temple dedicated to god Apollo was built there in the 7th c BC.
-The oracle of Apollo became a religious centre where common people and kings alike, came to consult the priestess of the sanctuary.
+They met over Delphi, determining that the center of the world was there.
+A temple dedicated to the god Apollo was built there in the 7th c BC.
+The oracle of Apollo became a religious center where common people and kings alike, came to consult the priestess of the sanctuary.